 The 32 legislative amendments that came into effect on August 14, 2020 include:

 As of Jan.
-1, 2021, the following two provisions will take effect:
+1, 2021, the following three provisions will take effect:

 Failure to pay your assessments can result in the Board seizing your assets.

-WSBC has now advised that they will be granting extensions for 180 days beyond the original expiry date for certificates between March 1, 2020 and August 01, 2020, Certificates will not be re-printed and no further action is required by first aid attendants or employers.
+WSBC has now advised that they will be granting extensions for 180 days or until December 31, 2020 for certificates that have expired between March 1, 2020 and August 01, 2020, Certificates will not be re-printed and no further action is required by first aid attendants or employers.
 Re certification will occur, once training becomes available.

 WSBC has now advised that if an injured worker is in self isolation/quarantine, then the worker is at risk of endangering the health/safety of others.
 Therefore, WSBC would pay full wages until the worker can participate in the RTW/GRTW.
 It is imperative to discuss alternative options with the Case Manager regarding, work from home options, etc., as well as a revised RTW/GRTW.